Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

-A formal approach to money types may be helpful to distinguish money classes from neighboring nearmonies.
+A formal approach to money types may be helpful to distinguish money classes from neighboring near--monies.
 Indeed whether or not a specific type of bank account is to be considered money may be dependent on its various structural parameters in non-trivial ways.

-\item{\bf{security issues for financial products.}} In finance fair trade is of paramount importance.
-Different traders should have access to equivalent information and so on.
-It seems fair to say that only a completely rigorous approach as is currently being developed for information security purposes can guide the architecture of financial trading systems that exclude the use of information which introduced illegal asymmetries.
-For each abstract money type security appropriate concepts must be defined.
+\item{\bf{security issues for financial products.}} For each abstract money type appropriate concepts relation to security, anonymity, and privacy must be defined.
 Perhaps security must be even elevated to the most important level of the definitional efforts for formal monies. \end{description}

-This listing is by no means exhaustive, but we consider it to be sufficiently significant in terms of the number of issues amenable for clarification by sharp definitions.
-Moreover we put forward the hypothesis that systematic reflection on these and similar issues is best based on a portfolio of imaginative definitions for various money classes which is developed in advance and further refined by need.
-We understand the above listing of issues primarily as providing a confirmation of this hypothesis.